-In fact, they came from the Arctic region back to when they were bred as sled dogs.
+In fact, they came from the Arctic region back when they were bred as sled dogs.
 Their name, Pomeranian, stems from the very first area where they were household dogs, Pomerania.

-Queen Victoria of Great Britain and Ireland, Queen Charlotte, Josephine Beauharnais, and Maria Antoinette are few instances of the many royal family members who owned a Teacup Pomeranian.
+Queen Victoria of Great Britain and Ireland, Queen Charlotte, Josephine Beauharnais, and Maria Antoinette are a few instances of the many royal family members who owned a Teacup Pomeranian.

 There are other names such as Pom, LouLou, Dwarf Spitz, and Swergspitz.
 Almost all these names are particularly used as a reference to small dogs that weigh between 1.36 and 1.81 kg.
 In spite of the plethora of names used, the breed is widely recognized as the Teacup Pomeranian.

 Size of Teacup Pomeranian Dog

 As previously mentioned, the dog is of a small size.
 As approved by The American Kennel Club- the registry of purebred dog pedigrees in America- the breed’s typical weight ranges from 3 lbs and 7 lbs.
 Thanks to their small size, they are entirely appropriate for small apartments and story buildings.